Planning your Trip

 Travelling with Children

 – Make a list of everything you will need.
-New security measures mean that you can only carry a limited amount of baby food and drink onto the plane in a clear plastic bag; the bag must be no larger than 20cm by 20cm.
-Make sure you prepare for this to avoid any problems at security.
+Security measures mean that you can only carry enough baby food and drink for the duration of the journey onto the plane.

 – Pack extra snacks, drinks, colouring books, crayons and (if they’re young) their favourite cuddly toy.

-– Ensure all of the children’s passports are valid and that you have a safe, yet easily accessible, belt or pouch to carry them in.
-It is not aviseable to let young children carry their own passports.
+– Ensure all of the children’s passports are valid and that you have a safe, yet easily accessible, bag or belt to carry them in.

 – Invest in one or two large, sturdy carry on bags with multiple sections instead of using lots of small bags.
 This will allow you to focus on keeping your children safe and happy without having to worry about lost luggage.